sjay05/sjay05.github.io/about.md

 permalink: /about/
 ---

 I am a first year Computer Science (BCS) student at the University of Waterloo.
 My interests are in Math and Computer Science.
-You can check out some of my blog posts on the [home page](https://sjay05.github.io/).

 Here are some of my projects: